 Recall that correct replicas update their private keys whenever they learn about a {\thigher} configuration (\lstlineref{dbla-replica}{new-history-update-fs-keys}) and that they will only reply to message $\Tupple{\mUpdateRead, \isn, C}$ once $C$ is \emph{not} the {\thighest} configuration in their local histories (\lstlineref{dbla-replica}{upon-update-read-wait}).
 This means that all correct replicas in $Q_C$ actually had to update their private keys before $N$ was installed, and, hence, before $C$ was superseded.
 By the quorum intersection property, this means that in each quorum in $C$ at least one replica updated its private key to a timestamp higher than $\iheight(C)$ and will not be capable of signing messages with timestamp $\iheight(C)$ even if it becomes Byzantine. \end{proof}

-Notice that in a {\tentative} configuration there might be arbitrary many Byzantine replicas with their private keys not updated.
+Note that in a {\tentative} configuration there might be arbitrarily many Byzantine replicas that have not updated their private keys.
 This is inevitable in asynchronous system: forcing the replicas in {\tentative} configurations to update their private keys would require solving consensus.
 This does not affect correct processes because, as shown in Lemma~\ref{lem:tentative-configurations}, {\tentative} configurations are harmless.
-However, it is important to remember when designing new {\dynamic} protocols.
+However, it is important to remember this when designing new {\dynamic} protocols.